 Shazam - James Caan.

-Alternate picks: F Murray Abraham, Max von Sydow, or Tony Shalhoub.
+Alternate picks: Michael Keaton, F Murray Abraham, Max von Sydow, James Woods, or Tim Allen.

 Dr Sivana - Jackie Earle Haley.